The Land & then Building on it

 contains a large chamber parlor and several sleeping rooms with all modern

 appliances and improvements.
 The site is valued at $225,000.
-Mr Huck owns also a
+Mr. Huck owns also a

 fine tract of twenty acres adjoining Ravenswood in Lake View [Township] and has sown it

 to grass, a preparation for subdivision, and sale in lots and blocks next spring.
-(According to the description of the location of the residence should have been in Chicago.)

-and via Library of Congress
+and bio via Library of Congress

 The Spafford's cottage home was located on a triangular lot